top of page

 Core team: Daciana Marta, Ana Maria Enciu, Elena Codrici, Tudor Emanuel Fertig, Maria Dobre, Iuliana Ciocănea-Teodorescu, Maria Dudău, Victor-Eduard Peteu, George Terinte-Balcan

-Age-associated amyloidosis results from abnormal, multi-organ accumulation of fibrils, formed by a variety of precursor proteins, some still uncharacterized.
-With the exception of transthyretin-derived senile systemic amyloidosis, there are currently no available diagnostic tests and no targeted therapies for this family of diseases.
+Age-associated amyloidosis results from abnormal, multiorgan accumulation of fibrils, formed by a variety of precursor proteins, some still uncharacterized.
+Early diagnosis is difficult and, with the exception of the genetic transthyretin-derived senile systemic type, there are currently no available targeted therapies for any amyloidosis.

 CANVAS is a preclinical, proof-of-concept study, which aims to characterize the specific role of caveolin-1 (Cav1) in the pathogenesis of age-associated vascular amyloidosis, using a wide range of complementary approaches from the fields of genomics, proteomics and structural biology.